The research project “Tangible Signals” investigates the physical representation and haptic feedback control of computer sound data.

 - How does the interaction with the physical representation of sound and its haptic control feedback compare to GUI-based workflows?

 For creating computer-based music with children and adults with VI, the simplified web-based live code environment WELLE was developed.
-WELLE will also serve as a tool and interface platform for connecting the various tangible signal prototypes to computer generated sounds and sequences.
+WELLE serves also as a tool and interface platform for connecting the various tangible signal prototypes to computer generated sounds and sequences.

 – – – – – –